Skip to main content

 2. Time-Intensive Process

 Analyzing sophisticated malware can be a painstaking endeavor, often taking weeks or months to achieve meaningful results.
-Complete analysis requires a human security analyst to comb through all of the behaviors a file has, which is not a process that prioritizes speed.
+Complete manual analysis requires a human security analyst to comb through all of the behaviors a file has, which is not a process that prioritizes speed.
 This time investment can delay response efforts, particularly in the face of time-sensitive threats.

 Best Practices for Effective Static Analysis